-A one-way moving truck rental allows you to pick up the moving truck near your old home and then drop off when you get to your destination, while a round-trip rental requires you to return the truck to the same location where you picked it up.
+A one-way moving truck rental allows you to pick up the moving truck near your old home and then drop it off when you get to your destination.
+A round-trip rental requires you to return the truck to the same location where you picked it up.

 One-way rental trucks can be particularly useful for long-distance moves.
 Moving truck rental companies tend to charge a flat rate that includes a certain number of miles and days, with the option to buy additional distance or time.

-Round-trip is usually best when you’re moving within the same city.
+Round-trip rentals are usually best when you’re moving within the same city.
 You’ll pay a fee for the rental per day that varies depending on the size of the truck and then a certain charge per mile that you drive.
-This is why, for longer distances, round trip can get more expensive – not to mention inconvenient.
+This is why, for longer distances, a round trip can get more expensive — not to mention inconvenient.

 One-way vs. round-trip — What’s cheaper?

-The answer depends on your situation.
-For longer moves, a one-way truck rental is probably cheaper than round-trip.
-For example, to rent a 20-foot Uhaul truck to move from Chicago to Indianapolis would cost $356, according to U-Haul’s online estimate.
-That includes 2 days of rental and up to 218 miles.
+The answer also depends on your situation.
+For longer moves, one-way truck rental is probably cheaper than round-trip.
+For example, to rent a 20-foot Uhaul truck to move from Chicago to Indianapolis would cost $269, according to U-Haul’s online estimate.
+That includes 2 days of rental and up to 221 miles.

 If you rented that truck round-trip instead, the cost would be closer to $700.
 This is because you’d also pay for the miles for the return, which means the total trip would be about 375 miles, and you’d probably need an extra day, too.
 Plus, you’ll spend an extra day driving.

-So if your move is short, be sure to look at both options to determine which is cheaper.
+So if your move is short, be sure to look at quotes for both options to determine which is cheaper.
 Changing your move day might also make a difference.

-The cost for a one-way moving truck rental varies on a few factors, including the size of the truck, distance you’re traveling, number of days you want to keep it.
-Here are some estimates for various distances from Chicago for a 20-foot Uhaul rental on a Saturday:
+The cost for a one-way moving truck rental varies on a few factors, including the size of the truck, the distance you’re traveling, and the number of days you want to keep it.
+Here are some estimates for various distances from Chicago for a 10-foot Uhaul rental on a Saturday:

 |Distance||From ZIP||To ZIP||One-Way Pricing||Days||Round-Trip Pricing|

-Note: Rates were based on an online quote of $1.19 per mile.
-Mileage charge varies based on day of the week, truck availability, and other factors that can change daily.
+Note: Rates were based on an online quote of $1.29 per mile.
+Mileage charge varies based on the day of the week, truck availability, and other factors that can change daily.